A stylish boutique hotel set in an 18th-century townhouse in central Palermo, with charming rooms, outstanding service and great prices”

 Headed by chef Marco Piraino, the cafe also offers lunches and dinners with an emphasis on the 'slow food' ethos of traditional cooking with local-sourced produce.
 A selection of local wines and Sicilian craft beers accompany regional dishes, along with local cold cuts and cheeses.

 There are also enough eating options within a 5-minute walk to last a week.
 Staff will point you in the direction of their favourite patisseries, Arancini stalls or hidden bistros.
-Palermo covers all budgets with aplomb and this is a great city to eat out.
-We strolled to nearby Bisso Bistro for traditional dishes in a funky old bookshop at bafflingly low prices.
+Palermo covers all budgets with aplomb and this is a great city to eat out in.
+We strolled to nearby Bisso Bistrot for traditional dishes in a funky old bookshop at bafflingly low prices.
 The fresh pasta with fried aubergine was delicious, but one word of warning – come hungry: These are nonna portions (large dishes an Italian grandmother would serve!)

 - Coffee / tea making